0xfederama/risk-2024/README.md

 Without specifying any option, the command runs every tool on every possible test suite.

-## Requirements
+## Considerations
-In order to run snyk on cpp, the tool wants LF as the end of file in the files, so you need to modify the entire Juliet suite in C/C++ in order to replace CRLF with LF.
+- In order to run snyk on cpp, the tool wants LF as the end of file in the files, so you need to modify the entire Juliet suite in C/C++ in order to replace CRLF with LF.
 To that, we used [https://github.com/t-regx/crlf](https://github.com/t-regx/crlf).
+- In order to create the confusion matrix, we read if a specific CWE directory is specified.
+But if also the internal `s` directory is specified (like `CWE89_SQL_Injection/s01`), the tool creates the confusion matrix in a wrong way.
+Thus, don't put the `s` directory in the juliet path and test the tool only on the full Juliet path or on the CWE directories at most.